GooFit/GooFit/docs/documentation.md

 number of bins (in each observable) will be equal to the supplied fineness.

-Stripped of complications, the essential part of the `normalise` function is a call to `transform_reduce`:
+Stripped of complications, the essential part of the `normalize` function is a call to `transform_reduce`:

 Normalisation code. {#listingnormalisation}